elpozewaunig/8A-ThingsToDo/README.md

 You can omit the end time and the calendar will display it as a one hour block.
 You can write a ``#`` symbol instead of a date and the end time will be calculated using the default lesson length.

+Optionally you can create a file called ``archive.txt``.
+Past conferences are not automatically hidden by the code, so that rejoining extended video conferences is less of a hassle.
+Since they need to be removed manually, it can be desired that they still stay visible on the calendar.
+You can achieve this by pasting past conferences into said ``archive.txt`` file.

 ## Customization

 ### Contact & Thanks